Code Walkthroughs

 The walkthrough system consists of three main components:

-1. Markdown + XML Format: Authors write walkthroughs using markdown with embedded XML elements (<comment>, <action>, <mermaid>)
+- Markdown + XML Format: Authors write walkthroughs using markdown with embedded XML elements (

-3. VSCode Integration: The VSCode extension renders the processed HTML in a webview with click handlers and interactive features
+walkthrough_parsermodule converts the markdown to HTML, resolving code locations and generating interactive elements - VSCode Integration: The VSCode extension renders the processed HTML in a webview with click handlers and interactive features

 System Architecture